ku-sldg/haskell-am/README.md

 *  The `-r ADDRESS` command line option specifies a specific port where the server should listen for connections.
 If ommited, a random available port is selected.
 *  In the `RequestMessage` a client includes a mapping from Place to Address where Address is currently a port string.
 This tells the server the intended Address of each Place it encounters in the Copland phrase.
 *  A full description of the Request/Response Messages handled by the server and their JSON representations is included in this document:  [Copland terms and JSON](https://ku-sldg.github.io/copland///resources/copland_core.pdf).
+*  The main module for the Attestation Server is [ServerMain.hs](https://github.com/ku-sldg/haskell-am/blob/master/copland-interp/app/ServerMain.hs)
 *  Type `make helpserver` for a complete description of Attestation Server command line options.

 ---

-### Attestation Manager Client (Appraiser Client)
+### Attestation Manager Client-Appraiser Client

-The Attestation Manager Client can generate nonces, sequence exection of multiple Copland phrases, gather evidence results, provide evidence results as initial evidence to other Copland phrase executions, and perform appraisal over evidence.
+The Appraiser Client can generate nonces, sequence exection of multiple Copland phrases, gather evidence results, provide evidence results as initial evidence to other Copland phrase executions, and perform appraisal over evidence.
 It is responsible for sending the first request during an attestation protocol run, and also performs the final appraisal.

 *  The `-w` option spawns attestation servers as separate background threads before performing the client actions.
 This option is useful for testing purposes-  it alleviates the hassle of configuring and starting each Attestation Server as its own executable.
 The appropriate number of servers (and at appropriate addresses) are spawned based on the protocol terms involved (and the custom name mapping if provided via the  `-n` option).
 *  The `-n FILENAME` option allows specifying the mapping from Place to Address in a file.
 The format is newline-separated strings of the form:  \<Place\>:\<Address\>, where \<Place\> is a place identifier(now a number) and \<Address\> is an address string (now just a port number, but may become more sophisticated).
 An example file might look something like: